JuanCarcedo/jca-python-projects/Turtle Crossing/README.md

 # Cross the road with the Turtle
 This is the first game I created.
-Later on I also did a snake and tried to develop something in PyGame following a tutorial.
+Later I also did a snake and tried to develop something in PyGame following a tutorial.
 The goal of this game is to make the Turtle cross safely the road.
 All colored blocks are cars, you touch one, you lose.